NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 methods to split the computation in sequential time slots: it first fills all available compute units and performs a first computation, later it continues with the remaining part of the dataset.
-This generates a considerable *memory swapping* overhead and must be taken into account in terms of speed optimization.
+This generates a considerable *memory swapping* overhead and must be taken into account in terms of speed optimisation.
 It is always better to make the dataset matching the maximum capacity of available compute units, at the cost of *padding* the dataset: this approach remains valid also at a local level inside the OpenCL kernel.